titouanbri/titou_ws/README.md

 # Important
-Because of several hardware problems, There might be changes in the script depending on which is the last configuration used, if there are problems don't hesitate to contact the autors.
+Because of several hardware problems, There might be changes in the script depending on which is the last configuration used, if there are problems don't hesitate to contact us.

 ## Email :